gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 #### Project structure

-Let's have the below project structure, in which the `hello_func` module is organized in its own folder.
+Let's have the below project structure, in which the `hello_func` is a module that has its own folder.

 ``` text
 .